Seven things you must know when learning Chinese in Hong Kong

 Chinese characters are visual, but only a very small portion of Chinese characters can be directly connected to pictures or physical objects.

-Unfortunately, many books over-stretch the connections between Chinese characters and pictures, and hide the forest (Chinese texts) behind the trees (Chinese characters).
+Unfortunately, many books over-stretch the connections between pictures and Chinese characters, and hide the forest (Chinese texts) behind the trees (Chinese characters).

 #6 Do I have to learn radicals to learn Chinese characters?